Forces Shaping Health System Capacity

 Improve care access by routing to care venues with available resources

 A full view of capacity data enables smart resource allocation, ensuring timely, efficient care while achieving health system goals.
+For example, patients with low acuity concerns can be routed to same day care options.

 Reduce overcrowding in the ED and urgent care